dapperfu/whitespace-stego/README.md

 > *"The best place to hide a tree is in a forest.
 The best place to hide a secret is in plain sight."* 🌲

 A modern, multi-language toolkit for hiding secret messages in text using **invisible Unicode characters**.
-Supports Python 🐍, Rust 🦀, C ⚡, and WebAssembly 🌐 backends.
+Supports Python 🐍, Rust 🦀, C ⚡, Go 🐹, and WebAssembly 🌐 backends.

 ---